varp/varp/README.md

 ### Hi there 👋
 I'm a software developer and IT consultant.
-Love PHP, Go, JS.
+Love Go, TS.
 I'm doing a lot of backend stuff and a little bit of DevOps.
 Also, I'm managing a small group of developers on a daily basis as a team lead.

 I'm contributing to several Open Source projects pinned here and accidentially to others, which interests me at some point of a time.